Our story

 We're a small team.
 We move fast, we fix bugs quickly, and we add features because we need them — not because a product manager decided it was the quarter for it.
 If you have an idea, reach out.
 There's a good chance it's already on our list.
 And if it's not, that probably just means we haven't been burned by the problem yet.

-— The SkyLight Team
+— The Skycopia Team

 How we got here